freeciv/freeciv-web/ADVANCED.md

 Did the civciv3 rules change?
 Is Freeciv-web able to handle the modifications?
 Be aware that the client may have hard coded the old rule.
+(The webperimental ruleset is supposed to be web-compatible)

 ### Check: data/